Distortion matrix approach for ultrasound imaging of random scattering media: Distortion matrix in the dual basis

 where

 Equation~\ref{C2} can be rewritten as the following matrix product

 where $\mathbf{\Gamma_D}$ is a diagonal scattering matrix associated with a virtual object centered at the origin.
-Its coefficients $\gamma_D(x)$ correspond to the input focal spot intensity $|H(x)|^2$ (see Fig.~5C of the accompanying paper).
-Expressed in the form of Eq.\ \ref{C3}, $\mathbf{C}$ is analogous to the time-reversal operator obtained for a single scatterer of reflectivity $\gamma_D(x)$~\cite{Varslot2004,Robert2008}.
-The unscrambling of input focal spots which is made possible by $\mathbf{D}$ allows the size of the virtual reflector to be reduced to $\delta x$, the dimension of the aberrated focal spot (see Fig.~5 of the accompanying paper).
+Its coefficients $\gamma_D(x)$ correspond to the input focal spot intensity $|H(x)|^2$\laura{.} Expressed in the form of Eq.\ \ref{C3}, $\mathbf{C}$ is analogous to the time-reversal operator obtained for a single scatterer of reflectivity $\gamma_D(x)$~\cite{Varslot2004,Robert2008}.
+The unscrambling of input focal spots which is made possible by $\mathbf{D}$ allows the size of the virtual reflector to be reduced to $\delta x$, the dimension of the aberrated focal spot \alex{(see Fig.~4D of the accompanying paper)}.
 This is an important improvement over what is offered by $\mathbf{B}$, the correlation matrix constructed from reflection matrix $\mathbf{R}$.